dev-academy-programme/curriculum/concepts/git-basics/README.md

 The web developers' best friends
 ## Overview
 #### Git
-Git is beautiful version control software - it manages and records changes to files and documents in a project.
+Git is version control software - it manages and records changes to files and documents in a project.
 This means that it is possible to:
   1. Have one master copy of the project
   2. Give everyone access to a copy of the project that they can work on